restatedev/documentation/docs/services/upgrades-removal.md

 ## Deploy a new service revision

-As described in the [deployment documentation](/services/deployment/general), *deployments* are immutable, and are assumed to be reachable throughout the entire lifecycle of an invocation.
+As described in the [deployment documentation](/services/deployment/general), *service deployments* are immutable, and are assumed to be reachable throughout the entire lifecycle of an invocation.
 In order to deploy any change to a service, either in the protobuf definition and/or in the business logic, a new deployment should be deployed and registered.

 When registering a new deployment, Restate will detect if it contains already registered services, and will treat them as new revisions.
 Any new invocations to that service will be executed by the newly registered deployment, thus guaranteeing that new invocations are always routed to the latest service revision, while *old* invocations will continue to use the previous deployment.
 It must be guaranteed that the old deployment lives until all the existing invocations complete.